How to Run a Successful Facebook Raffle (2021)

 Side note - running a contest that has some sort of theme can be a lot more engaging than a random contest.
 Attaching your Facebook raffle to an occasion like Thanksgiving, Mother’s Day or even the Superbowl is a great way to boost interest in your raffle, especially if it’s related to the interests of your target market.

-If you’re running your Facebook raffle on an external page, you’ll want to follow landing page best practices.
+If you’re running your Facebook raffle externally, you’ll want to follow landing page best practices.
 This means having a clear, benefit-oriented headline, highlighting the value of your prize, minimizing the number of fields on your entry form, and including social share buttons to maximize the reach of your Facebook raffle.

 The way you promote your Facebook raffle can mean the difference between contest failure and success.

-First, let’s take a look at a couple organic methods to promote your raffle on Facebook:
+First, let’s take a look at a couple organic methods to promote on Facebook:

 - Send a newsletter to your existing email list: Reach out to current your current email subscribers to inform them of the contest.
 Though it might seem counterproductive to market to people who you know already like your brand, this could help renew interest from your inactive customers.